Easy Moussaka Recipe

 This post may contain affiliate links.
 Please read my disclosure for more info.

 Moussaka (pronounced mousse-ah-KA in Greek!) is one of the most well known and traditional Greek recipes.
-It’s a kind of Greek eggplant casserole with layers of eggplant/aubergine, spiced bolognese sauce and Greek style béchamel sauce.
-It’s a bit – but not entirely – like a lasagna (see below for a comparision!).
+It’s a kind of Greek eggplant casserole with layers of eggplant/aubergine, spiced bolognese sauce and Greek style béchamel sauce that puffs up in the oven – like a soufflé.
+It’s a bit – but not entirely – like a lasagna.

 There are as many versions as there are Greek yia-yias (grandmas!).
 I ate many while living in Greece, and nearly all were incredibly delicious!

-I found the recipe a few years ago in an article called How to Cook Perfect Moussaka in the Guardian newspaper.
-I chose to base my recipe on that one simply because it was a really easy version, but still tasted really rich and delicious.
+I found a similar recipe a few years ago in an article called How to Cook Perfect Moussaka in the Guardian newspaper.
+I chose to base my recipe on that one simply because it was a really easy version, but was still rich and full of flavor.

 5 star review *****